3 WOMEN (1977)directed by Robert Altman

 Like Peckinpah's "The Wild Bunch" or Eastwood's "Unforgiven", this film takes a very gritty approach to the western genre.
 Dark, bloody, and covered in sweat, the film tells the story of a family of outlaws on the run in rural Australia in the late 19th century.
 When two of the brothers are captured, the middle child (played by Guy Pearce) is given 9 days to kill his older brother or his youngest sibling will be executed.
 Psychedelic soundtrack dudes!

-directed by Nanette Burstein and Brett Morgen
+THE KID STAYS IN THE PICTUREdirected by Nanette Burstein and Brett Morgen

 based on the book by Robert Evans